-- Run the clu_upgrade -v check setup lead_memberid command, which verifies that: - No rolling upgrade is in progress. - All members are running the same versions of the base operating system and cluster software. - No members are running on tagged files.
+- Run the clu upgrade -v check setup lead memberid command, which verifies that: - No rolling upgrade is in progress. - All members are running the same versions of the base operating system and cluster software. - No members are running on tagged files.

-The clu_upgrade -v check setup lead_memberid command may check some - but not all - file systems for adequate space.
+The clu upgrade -v check setup lead memberid command may check some - but not all - file systems for adequate space.
 Make sure that you manually check that your system meets the disk space requirements described later in this section.

 A cluster can continue to operate during a rolling upgrade or a patch because there are two copies of almost every file.
 (There is only one copy of some configuration files so that changes made by any member are visible to all members.)
 This approach makes it possible to run two different versions of the base operating system and the cluster software at the same time in the same cluster.
-The trade-off is that, before you start an upgrade or patch, you must make sure that there is adequate free space in each of the clusterwide root (/), /usr, /var, and, if there is a separate domain for the Worldwide Language Support (WLS) subsets, i18n file systems.
+The trade-off is that, before you start an upgrade or patch, you must make sure that there is adequate free space in each of the clusterwide root (/), /usr, and /var file systems, and if there is a separate domain for the Worldwide Language Support (WLS) subsets, i18n file systems.